lastpunk9999/noun-scout-contract/README.md

    - 0.01 ETH is sent to the `matcher`

 **Reimbursement for `matchers`**
-- To incintivize matching, a user who matches a Noun to a set of `Requests` will be automatically sent 1% of the total donations made to charity/public goods.
+- To incintivize matching, a user who matches a Noun to a set of `Requests` will be automatically sent 1% of the total pledges made to charity/public goods.

 **Removing a Request**
 - A `request` may choose to keep their `Request` active forever